BRITE-REU/programming-workshops/source/workshops/06_SQL/Solutions to Common Queries.rst

 Solutions to Common Queries
 ******************************

-Movies with title containing "star".
+Movies with title containing "star"

 .. code::